handbook

 Lunch

 Packed lunches—students may bring a packed lunch and a drink (no caffeine for elementary and middle school students).
 A microwave is available for student use.
-Kindergarten and 1st grade students may NOT use the microwave.
+Pre-K, Kindergarten, and 1st grade students may NOT use the microwave.
 Students in 2nd grade and older must be trained at home to independently operate a microwave in order to bring a microwave lunch.
 Students should not bring microwave lunches that take longer than 2 minutes to heat.

 - Lunches may be ordered through FACTS Portal/Student Information/Lunches or in the app from the “Lunch” icon.